cad-polito-it/byron/docs/paranoia.md

 > Can you help me occupy my brain?
 > Oh, yeah

 In **production**, Byron is typically run from a non-interactive script, for example on a server with ssh access.
 In this context, performance is critical, while verbosity should be minimal.
-During the **setup**, on the other hand, the user needs to check the various parameters and the coherence of the constraints.
+During **setup**, on the other hand, the user needs to check the various parameters and the coherence of the constraints.
 Here, speed is not essential, while warnings and hints can be quite useful.

-Byron's ***paranoia checks*** are computationally intensive routines  that thoroughly analyze and verify both the integrity of the internal data structures and the  parameter values, providing error messages and hints. *Paranoia checks* are supposed to be used only during the setup phase, and they are automatically removed when an optimization flag is used.
+Byron's *paranoia checks* are computationally intensive routines that thoroughly analyze and verify both the integrity of internal data structures and parameter values, and provide error messages and hints. *Paranoia checks* are intended to be used during setup and are automatically removed when an optimization flag is specified..

 ## Terminal